ropensci-archive/roweb2/2019-06-04-post-template.md

 #### First awesome subsection of the first awesome section

-Below is an image.
-We recommend you use a Hugo shortcode to include it.
+Here's how to use a Hugo shortcode to add an image.

 {{< figure src = "/img/blog-images/2019-06-04-post-template/name-of-image.png" width = "200" alt = "this is the alternative text" >}}